Acupuncture, Chinese herbal medicine, moxibustion, cupping, guasha and lifestyle advice.

 Chinese herbal medicine

-Chinese Herbal prescriptions often used in conjunction with acupuncture.
+Chinese Herbal prescriptions are used in conjunction with acupuncture to support your treatment plan.

 If you get a cold/flu or your health stasis changes during the course of your prescription, stop the herbs for the time being and check in with us at the clinic.